infi18/Website-Blocker/README.md

 # Website-Blocker
-A simple code in python that blocks unwanted websites
+A simple code in python that blocks unauthorised websites as per user preferance